-A great way to incorporate mass into a home for passive solar design is with an earthen floor.
-If designed in the correct manner it will absorb the low winter suns heat during the day and radiate it out at night.
-With suitable detailing the opposite effect can be achieved in summer.
+A great way to incorporate mass into your home for passive solar design, is with an earthen floor.
+If designed in the correct manner it will absorb the low winter suns heat during the day, and radiate it out at night.
+With suitable detailing, the opposite effect can be achieved in summer.

 Earthen floors are covered in the Earth Building Standards.

 ● 125-200 thick cob mix (can also use mortared adobe bricks)

 ● Similar buildup to concrete slab with capillary break, sand blinding and DPM